SheerazNWPU/MLRISK/README.md

 # Adaptive Deep Learning for Slide-Level Multilabel Biomarker Prediction in Breast Cancer WSI Images via Misprediction Risk Analysis

-This project represents the code of our work titled **"Adaptive Deep Learning for Slide-Level Multilabel Biomarker Prediction in Breast Cancer WSI Images via Misprediction Risk Analysis"**.
-This code can detect mispredictions for any multilabel task trained using any model.
-In our work, we chose multilabel biomarker prediction for breast cancer as the task.
-Our general experiments use ResNet50 as the baseline model, which can be replaced by any DNN model, including Transformers and Graph Neural Networks.
+This project contains the code for our work titled **"Adaptive Deep Learning for Slide-Level Multilabel Biomarker Prediction in Breast Cancer WSI Images via Misprediction Risk Analysis."** This code enables the detection of mispredictions in any multilabel task trained using any model.
+In our work, we focus on multilabel biomarker prediction for breast cancer.
+Our general experiments use ResNet50 as the baseline model, which can be replaced with any deep neural network (DNN) model, including Transformers and Graph Neural Networks.

 ## Overall Framework
 The overall framework of our work is shown below: